 Graduating LIS students who opt for the oral comprehensive exam are required to participate in an orientation either by attending in person on Oahu or watching a recording at the start of the semester.
-Distance students may take the oral comprehensive exam in person on Oahu or online (computer with webcam and microphone are required).
-Students who take the exam online require a local exam proctor with an ALA-accredited MLIS degree (or equivalent), who will be present with the student during the exam; students are responsible for locating a proctor and submitting their credentials and contact information to the Program for approval.
+Distance students may take the oral comprehensive exam in person on Oahu or online (a computer with webcam and microphone are required).
+Students who take the exam online require a local exam proctor with an ALA-accredited MLIS degree (or equivalent), who will be present with the student during the exam; students are responsible for locating a proctor and submitting their credentials and contact information to the Program Chair for approval.
 Oral exams are conducted on Fridays and last one hour.
 Summer graduates must schedule and take their exam in the preceding Spring semester.